hmrc/agents-service-template.g8/README.markdown

 To create a template service:
 1. Locate to the directory where you want to create the template
 2. To create a generic microservice run the command `sbt new nkaraolis/hmrc-service-template.g8`
-2. Or if you want to create a frontend/API run the command `sbt new nkaraolis/hmrc-service-template.g8 -b <Frontend or API>`
+2. Or if you want to create a frontend/API run the command <br>
+`sbt new nkaraolis/hmrc-service-template.g8 -b <Frontend or API>`
 3. Enter the name of your new service when prompted and then the new project will be created